 Our Economics department keeps track of all the important developments in the financial markets in both advanced economies and emerging markets.
-We will be publishing weekly briefings with analytical assessments of the current macroeconomic and financial market situation.
+We are publishing periodic briefings with analytical assessments of the current macroeconomic and financial market situation.
 Find out more about the EIB Group's response to the crisis

 EU economy – The European Commission expects the EU economy to shrink by 7.4% in 2020 and grow by around 6.1% in 2021, highlighting that risks to the baseline scenario are tilted to the downside.
 The magnitude of the projected recession varies significantly across EU countries (from -4.3% in Poland to -9.7% in Greece), and so does the strength of the rebound in 2021.
 Unemployment and public debt are also expected to increase substantially.
 Unemployment in the European Union is forecast to rise from 6.7% in 2019 to 9% in 2020 and then fall to around 8% in 2021.
 Public debt – on a declining trend since 2014 – is also set to rise, from 79.4% of GDP on average in 2019 to around 95% in 2020.
 It is expected at 196.4% of GDP in Greece this year, 158.9% in Italy, 131.6% in Portugal, followed by France (116.5%), Cyprus (115.7%), Spain (115.6%) and Belgium (113.8%).